-The first step is devoting time to work ON your business and not just IN your business.
+The first step is devoting time to work ON your business and not just IN your business. the kibo code quantum is one course you can take up for your business.
 We all know how easy it is to get caught up fighting fires on a daily basis, but as the head of your business it is your responsibility to focus on the bigger picture.
 To achieve this, try and set aside at least one day per month to step away from the distractions in your business and dedicate some time to growing that business.

 Know your numbers